ankane/setup-postgres/README.md

 # setup-postgres

-The missing action for Postgres - no need to use containers :tada:
+The missing action for Postgres - no need for containers :tada:

 Supports: